RuojinCai/ShapeGF/README.md

 Our code also provides single-node multi GPU training using pytorch's Distributed Data Parallel.
 The script will run on all GPUs visible to the function.
-Following is the usage and examples:
+The usage and examples are as follows:
 ```bash
 # Usage
 python train_multi_gpus.py <config>